Figure 22-1 Review Process

 When a review run or review instance is live, the server generates review items based on the criteria.
 Assigned reviewers look at the review item details, decide what action to take on each review item and submit their decisions.
 If allowed, by the review definition, reviewers might reassign items to a different reviewer instead of making a decision.

 In a review with multiple stages, reviewers must act on review items in the order that the stages are defined in the review definition.
-For more information about multistage reviews, see Section 24.1.17, Understanding Multistage Reviews.
+For more information about multistage reviews, see Section 22.1.17, Understanding Multistage Reviews.

-NOTE:When Identity Governance cannot determine an identity associated with an account or functional assignment, such as supervisor, to assign a review item to a specific person, the review owner becomes the assignee for the review item.
+NOTE:When OpenText Identity Governance cannot determine an identity associated with an account or functional assignment, such as supervisor, to assign a review item to a specific person, the review owner becomes the assignee for the review item.
 All review items assigned in this way show in an exceptions section in the list of reviewers on the review owner view.

 While reviewing items the reviewers have the option to see the assignment details such as, if the assignment was direct or inherited, assignment start and end time, assignment value and risk.
-If the permission collector is an AD or an eDirectory collector, then during collection, they must enable the option Populate Nested Permission Assignments to collect these details.
+If the permission collector is an AD or an OpenText eDirectory collector, then during collection, they must enable the option Populate Nested Permission Assignments to collect these details.

 Time-based assignment information such as removal or expiration of permissions, technical roles, or business role with assignment can also be viewed while reviewing items.
 Reviewers and review owners of user and account access review, account reviews with account permissions, and business role membership reviews can review the assignment details and decide to keep or remove the assignments before the scheduled time.
-If they remove any assignment, and the review item is approved, Identity Governance removes the time-based assignment from the pending requests list.
+If they remove any assignment, and the review item is approved, OpenText Identity Governance removes the time-based assignment from the pending requests list.
 Review items with a clock icon next to it indicates that it has time-based assignment information.

-Identity Governance enables you to download all or a filtered list of review items assigned to you as reviewers.
+You can download all or a filtered list of review items assigned to you as reviewers.
 In addition, Review Administrators and owners can download list of all reviewers, a list of review items in a specific reviewer’s queue, and a list of all review items.
 You can download these lists as a CSV file for manual review and comparison.

 The list of reviewers includes rows for each reviewer by queue type.
 For example, if a reviewer is a supervisor and also an exception reviewer, you will see two rows for the user in the downloaded file.
 When review items are assigned to multiple reviewers, for example when a reviewer is a group, you will see a row for each reviewer with the same number of review items.
 In all the scenarios, each row will include columns of all the user attributes that were enabled to display in the quick info view in the Data Administration > User menu including custom attributes.